 Business bank accounts are necessary to isolate the corporation’s income and expenses from its owners.
 The shareholders, along with the board of directors, designate who can sign checks and make deposits.
 At a minimum, you will need an EIN, Articles of Incorporation, and personal documentation to open an account.

 At ZenBusiness, we are proud to support small businesses through a variety of different tools and services.
 Whether you need a registered agent service, want to reserve a business name, or are looking to register a domain name, we want to help you succeed.
 Check out our services and contact us today to see how we can help you grow your company.

 What are the filing fees for an Idaho professional corporation?

-The cost to file Articles of Incorporation for your professional corporation with the Secretary of State is $100 when completed online.
-Paper filings will incur a $20 processing fee and must be paid for by check.
-Expedited processing is available for an additional $40 to $100.
+Fees change over time, so check the Idaho Secretary of State website for the most recent fee schedule.
+Paper filings will incur an additional processing fee and must be paid for by check.
+Expedited processing is also available for an additional fee.